JolleJolles/pirecorder/README.md

 pip install pirecorder
 ```

 All dependencies (see below) will be automatically installed with *PiRecorder* except for *opencv*, which has to be manually installed. [click here](https://github.com/JolleJolles/pirecorder/wiki/Install-OpenCV-for-Python-on-Mac,-Ubuntu,-Raspberry-Pi) for my guide how to do so.
-Also, to be able to use numpy you may need to install the libatlas dependency, which may be missing on your rpi: `sudo apt install libatlas3-base`.

 **See the PiRecorder [wiki](https://github.com/JolleJolles/pirecorder/wiki) for a detailed guide for setting up your raspberry pi and installing and working with pirecorder.**